sedostheatre/sedos.co.uk/input/shows/2026-next-to-normal.md

       **SOUND DESIGNER** | Adam Coppard (he/him)\
       **SOCIAL MEDIA** | Antonia Kasoulidou (she/her)\
       **TECHNICAL PRODUCTION** | Ben Hussey (he/him)
-metaTitle: Next To Normal plays at the Bridewell Theatre 24-28 March 2026
+metaTitle: Next to Normal plays at the Bridewell Theatre 24-28 March 2026
-metaDescription: Next To Normal, with music by Tom Kitt and book & lyrics by Brian Yorkey where everything is perfect and nothing's real.
+metaDescription: Next to Normal, with music by Tom Kitt and book & lyrics by Brian Yorkey where everything is perfect and nothing's real.
 It is part of Sedos’ 2026 season and plays at the Bridewell Theatre from 24-28 March 2026
 ---